jurf/jurf.github.io/_posts/2017-04-10-i-left-reddit.md

-When I finally realised that I was spending far too much time looking at memes and watching gifs I decided to clean my subreddit subscriptions, throwing out all the meme and ‘for-fun' ones, leaving me only with the ones that interested me, assuring myself that my time on Reddit will now be utilised much better.
+When I finally realised that I was spending far too much time looking at memes and watching gifs I decided to clean my subreddit subscriptions, throwing out all the meme and 'for-fun' ones, leaving me only with the ones that interested me, assuring myself that my time on Reddit will now be utilised much better.
 I even subscribed to news subreddits thinking that'll make me an expert in terms of what is going on.